bishal559/ImageCropper/README.md

 If you want to let your users choose crop ratio dynamically, just do not call `withAspectRatio(x, y)`.

-uCrop builder class has method `withOptions(UCrop.Options options)` which extends library configurations.
+imageCrop builder class has method `withOptions(ImageCrop.Options options)` which extends library configurations.

 Currently, you can change: